int19h/jbomohi/dict/poi'a/comments.md

 the intervening mekso subexpression as a single whole and indivisible unit for the purposes of the clause and referent of {ke'a}.

+## 2015-06-27T07:39:43Z — krtisfranks (comment 2125, on definition 57075, in reply to 2120)

+Re: Expanded functionality

+krtisfranks wrote:
+> It might be useful for this word to actually attach to exactly the last
+> mentioned term/word in a mekso phrase (including PA, VUhU, etc.; I guess
+> that there could be issues of it attaching to another {poi'a}, but that too
+> may be desired by the speaker and is not really that big of a problem (it

+> should not be forbidden)).

+I have mentioned this possibility in the notes.
+I personally advocate such expanded functionality at the present time, but I do not want to redefine the word in case doing so breaks it somehow.

+>
+> Another important issue is grouping.
+Currently, the word attaches to
+> exactly the most recent PA.
+With the aforementioned expansion, it would
+> attach to the most recent word in a mekso expression.
+But what happens if

+> the speaker wants to attach it to the most recent occurrence of a unit of

+> mekso expression that is longer than one word?
+For example, what if one
+> wants to attach it to the number twenty-three rather than simply the number
+> three (in decimal)?
+I propose another word which begins a bracket for these
+> units; then, {poi'a} would attach to everything mentioned between it and
+> the last unmatched occurrence of this bracket-initializing word, treating

+> the intervening mekso subexpression as a single whole and indivisible unit
+> for the purposes of the clause and referent of {ke'a}.

+See: {xe'au} and {na'au}.